happypeter/edocs/liulin_garden.md

 - avoid visual clutter
   - build a trellis fence, hide things behind it
   - or grow corn
+  - pallet: one color for one item, wood-color-only for sheds, black for large items like a farm table, bright colors for smaller ones like bird house.

 - houses
   - wood planks as main surface, plus some other colors as accent